redhat-openstack/website/source/documentation/quickstart.html.md

 Below, we'll explain how to set up OpenStack on a single server.
 You'll be able to [add more nodes](Adding_a_compute_node) to your OpenStack cloud later, if you choose.

 If you just want to try it out without installing anything, check out [TryStack](http://trystack.org).

-If you'd like to try the development version of OpenStack ("Icehouse"), see [QuickStartDevelRelease](QuickStartDevelRelease).
+If you'd like to try the development version of OpenStack ("Icehouse"), please join us for this week's [test day](RDO_test_day_January_2014).

 </div>
 </div>